adil-fit-ba/Multi-AI-Collaborative-Workflow/README.md

 </details>

 ### 1.4 Hub‑and‑spoke task routing
-The developer receives tasks from **one source only** (ORG; in Light mode MOD may temporarily act as ORG).
+The developer receives tasks from **one source only**: **ORG**.

+**Dispatch rule:**
+- REV and COORD may draft **Candidate Tasks**, but they do NOT dispatch to DEV.
+- **ORG** converts Candidate Tasks into the official **TASK ORDER** (with acceptance criteria) and sends to DEV.
+- MOD approves when needed (always for High-risk, optional batch approval for Low/Medium).

 <details>
 <summary><strong>Rationale</strong></summary>

 Parallel tasking from multiple reviewers creates contradictory instructions and destroys traceability.
 A single routing point enables deduplication, prioritization, and consistent versioning.
+COORD "knows the issue context," ORG "owns versioning and the channel to DEV."
 </details>

 ---